siscia/easy-hire/_draft/pyspider.md

 The main goal of `cli()` is to create all the connection to the database and to the message system.

-Mostly it parse command line argument, and create a big dictionary with everything we need.
+Mostly it parses command line arguments, and create a big dictionary with everything we need.

 Finally we start the real work invoking the function `all()`.